hanabi/hanabi.github.io/EDITING_GUIDELINES.md

-# Hanabi Documentation Editing Guidelines
+# H-Group Conventions Editing Guidelines

 ## Capitalization and Formatting of Game Terms